TRC2020/TRC2020.github.io/index.md

 ## Applications

+To submit an application for participating in the TRC, please email **Malte Krack (krack@ila.uni-stuttgart.de)** the following:
+  + Copy of your CV
-To submit an application for participating in the TRC, please email Malte Krack (krack@ila.uni-stuttgart.de) a copy of your CV, a letter of recommendation by your advisor including a statement that your home institution covers your travel expenses, and a cover letter detailing your research interests and project preference.
+  + Letter of recommendation by your advisor including a statement that your home institution covers your travel expenses
+  + Cover letter detailing your research interests and project preference.

 Applications are due by March 16, 2020.
 For more information, please contact a steering committee member.

 <!-- For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/). -->